ADD CONDITION

 Storage and Handling

-The product is supplied in various package configurations, with specific NDC numbers available for identification.
-It is essential to store the product at room temperature, within the range of 15° to 30° C (59° to 86° F).
-Care should be taken to keep the product away from direct sunlight and heat to maintain its integrity and efficacy.
+The product is supplied in packaging that ensures its integrity and safety.
+It is essential to store the product at room temperature, specifically within the range of 15° to 30° C (59° to 86° F).
+Care should be taken to keep the product away from direct sunlight and heat sources to maintain its efficacy.

 Additional Clinical Information

-Patients aged 2 years and older are advised to apply the medication to the affected area no more than 3 to 4 times daily.
-For children under 2 years of age, consultation with a doctor is recommended prior to use.
-No further information is available regarding laboratory tests, abuse potential, patient counseling, or postmarketing experiences.
+The medication is administered topically, with the recommended application frequency for adults and children aged 2 years and older being 3 to 4 times daily to the affected area.
+For children under 2 years of age, it is advised to consult a doctor prior to use.
+There is no additional information available regarding laboratory tests, abuse potential, patient counseling, or postmarketing experience.

 Drug Information (PDF)